 - Wash your sheets/blankets/towels/bathroom rug.
-If time allows, please re-make your bed. - Vacuum the floor, furniture, and windowsills. - Remove every article of clothing, toiletry, and collected items (rocks, sticks, feathers, shells, etc) you might have accumulated during the term.
+If time allows, please re-make your hed - Vacuum the floor, furniture, and windowsills. - Remove every article of clothing, toiletry, and collected items (rocks, sticks, feathers, shells, etc) you might have accumulated during the term.
 Unfortunately leftover shampoos etc will freeze over the winter and make a mess.
-If you feel the item may have value to future team members and want to leave it with us, please check with Tiffany (or if you are a member of the first term team, ask the arriving second term team) to see if we want/need it. - Spotlessly clean the bathroom, including the floor, toilet, shower, shower drain cover, vanity/sink, and mirror. - Empty the garbage. - Dust/Clean the heater, TV, table, fridge, etc. - Wash the inside of the windows. - Sweep steps and porch. - Yard around the Staff Cabin (garbage, collected shells, sticks, etc). - Anything else that is out of place and a deterrent to the next arriving team.
+If you feel the item may have value to future team members and want to leave it with us, please check with Tiffany (or if you are a member of the first term team, ask the arriving second term team) to see if we want/need it.

+- Spotlessly clean the bathroom, including the floor, toilet, shower, vanity/sink, and mirror. - Empty and spotlessly clean the refrigerator.
+Throw away any left over items inside, please ask Tiffany (or arriving team) if she wants anything you may feel has value. - · Empty the garbage. - Dust/Clean the heater, TV, table, fridge, etc. - · Wash the inside of the windows. - · Sweep steps and porch.